bultza/DIY-Weather-Clock-Firmware/README.md

   - This can cause random behavior when installed on the Clock.
   - Fix: solder a 12 kΩ pull-up resistor between GPIO2 and 3.3V

-[!WARNING] Warning : FTDI you must configure it to 3.3V [!WARNING] Warning : GPIO0 must be connected to GND at power up to enter in UART Flashing mode.
+> :warning: FTDI you must configure it to 3.3V

+> :warning: GPIO0 must be connected to GND at power up to enter in UART Flashing mode.
 See image attached here.

-[!WARNING] Warning : GPIO2 needs a 12kohm pullup if you use another ESP-01 module that is not coming from the clock DIY kit.
+> :warning: GPIO2 needs a 12kohm pullup if you use another ESP-01 module that is not coming from the clock DIY kit.

 <div align="center">
 <img src="docs/photo_programming_02.jpg" alt="Picture of the ESP-01 USB adapter board with the ESP-01 connected and the GPIO0 connected to GND to enter in programming mode" width="70%"/>